How to Turn Off or Resume Store Demo Mode on a Hisense Smart TV

 Power Cycle your Hisense TV

 Congratulations if any of the two methods above helped you get rid of the store demo mode!
 But what if the feature keeps coming back?
-Since this can be very frustrating, your next best option is to power cycle your Hisense TV
+Since this can be very frustrating, your next best option is to power cycle your Hisense TV.

 To do this, unplug the device from its main power source.
 Don’t forget to disconnect all devices connected to the TV.
 Let the TV rest for 5 minutes before plugging it back into the power source.
 Turn on your TV once again to check if the store demo mode is gone.
 The reset should eliminate it and prevent it from coming back.